-Epstein Pearls in Babies – Causes, Symptoms and Treatment
+Epstein Pearls – Symptoms, Causes and Treatment

 What Are Epstein Pearls?

 Epstein Pearls are tiny white bumps that appear on the roof of a baby’s mouth.
 This condition mostly develops in newborns during the early months of development.
-They first appeared in the 1880s and have been noted in 85% cases.
+They first appeared in the 1880s and have been noted in 85% cases (1).
 The bumps measure between one to three millimetres and they are usually found behind or along the gums.
 The good news is that these whitish-yellow bumps are harmless or benign.

 Epstein Pearls occur in newborns in the following cases: